 3.2.1 Offshore

 The new capacity will be added at a rate of 87 Gm3/year in 2036, up from 68 Gm3/year in 2017.
 New additions will then reduce to about 26 Gm3/year in 2050.
 This is half of the reduction expected for offshore oil capacity additions.
-The Middle East and North Africa will see the newest production capacity until 2050.
+The Middle East and North Africa will see the newest production capacity by 2050.

 Costs for deepwater developments have reduced from USD 75 per barrel of oil equivalent in 2014 to USD 50 in 2017.
 Overall, development and production costs have reduced by 30-40%.
 Additionally, demand for gas in domestic appliances has increased in emerging markets, notably in African nations.
 The demand for natural gas in residential and commercial buildings will grow nine-fold to 1 EJ/year in 2050 in Sub-Saharan Africa.